Praya Lundberg: Career

 Praya began her acting and modelling careers at the age of 13.
 She was by Channel 7 and made her acting debut in the TV series Rak Dai Mai Thar Hua Jai Mai Paen.
 She also played in the TV hits Sao Noi Nai Takjieng Leaw, Nang Sao Som Lon, Chan Ruk Tur Na and Khon La Lok.
 Her first role in film was in the comedy Maa Kap Phea and later starred in the comedy action Bangkok Adrenaline.
 Lundberg has featured on the covers of various fashion magazines including Vogue, Cosmopolitan, Harper's Bazaar, L'Officiel and Grazia.
 She also led campaigns for Lux and Mistine Cosmetics and she is currently a brand ambassador for Under Armour and Swarovski In 2015 Praya started Nola's Health, featuring beauty and health products such as organic tea.
 In the same year she also launched her perfume Angel Kiss.

 Due to her work with the United Nations High Commissioner for Refugees, Praya was named Southeast Asia's first UNHCR Goodwill Ambassador in 2017.

+Personal life

+On November 12, 2023, Praya Lundberg married her Vietnamese-American businessman boyfriend, Quoc Cao.